cisco-ce/workspace-integrations-nodejs/README.md

 let integration;

-// the route here must be the same as you specify in deployment above app.all('/api/webhooks', (req, res) => {
+// the route here must be the same as you specify in webhook above app.all('/api/webhooks', (req, res) => {
   const { method, body, headers } = req;
   if (integration) {